meta-company/makex/documents/source/checksums.md

 # Hashes and Checksums

-Makex uses hashes (or checksums) as part of the execution process to reduce the Tasks requiring re-execution.
+Makex uses hashes (or checksums) as part of the execution process to reduce the number of Tasks requiring re-execution.

 ## Hashing Files